-Or when you walk along the “Petersberger Bittweg”, the ancient procession way from Königwinter city to the chapel on Mount Petersberg.
-All along the way up, you, pass stone will crucifixes from the 17th and 18th century.
+The stone crucifixes from the 17th and 18th century all along the “Petersberger Bittweg”, the ancient procession way from Königwinter city to the chapel on Mount Petersberg, remind us of the early modern period in the Siebengebirge. .
 The years that the locals set up these crucifixes correlate with years of wars and plagues in the Rhineland.

 Lutherans, Calvinists, Anabaptist

 At first, the Protestant Reformation had only little resonance in the catholic Rhineland.
 Yet, archbishop Hermann von Wied of Cologne saw that reforms were necessary and urgent, and eventually, he called protestant theologians into his lands.
 Emperor Charles V fiercely fought reformation, but the wars in Europe and against the Turks kept him away for years.
 In the second half of the 16th century, we find Lutheran, Anabaptist, and Calvinist parishes in our region.
 The Anabaptists, however, were persecuted.

 The Defenestration of Prague in May 1618 led to a terrible war.
 Soon it was no longer just about religion, but about domination in Europe.
 Fighting, plundering and pillaging took place everywhere.
 These were terrible years.
 In 1632/33, foreign troops conquered and destroyed the castles on the Drachenfels and Löwenburg.

 In his struggle to obtain predominance in Europe, Louis XIV of France repeatedly imposed wars on his neighboring countries.